 For most children, sleep problems are intermittent or temporary and often do not require treatment.

-It is important to determine whether parents view the child sleeping with them as a problem, because there is much cultural variation among sleep habits.
+It is important to determine whether parents view the child sleeping with them as a problem, because there is much cultural variation among sleep habits (1).
+The American Academy of Pediatrics 2016 recommendations on safe sleeping environment suggest that infants sleep in the same room as parents but not in the same bed; this is thought to decrease the risk of sudden infant death syndrome (SIDS).

 Nightmares are frightening dreams that occur during REM sleep.
 A child having a nightmare can awaken fully and vividly recall the details of the dream.
 Nightmares are not a cause for alarm, unless they occur very often.
 They can occur more often during times of stress or even when the child has seen a movie or television program containing frightening content.
 If nightmares occur often, parents can keep a diary to see whether they can identify the cause.